emcien/iso_latte/README.md

               Receives the exit status value as its argument.
 * `finish`  - a callable to execute when the subprocess terminates in any way.
 It receives a boolean 'success' value and an exit status as its arguments.
+* `timeout` - a number of seconds to wait - if the process has not terminated by then, the parent will kill it by issuing a SIGKILL signal (triggering the kill callback)

 ## Roadmap